 Mom’s Spinach Farfalle Bolognese is sophisticated comfort food at its best!
 When I was growing up, my Dad’s two sisters lived in Denver and their families all came to our house for Christmas Eve dinner.
 Every year Mom always made this scrumptious Spinach Farfalle Bolognese casserole.
 Why?
 Well, because (1) it’s a crowd pleaser, (2)… Read more »

 Broccoli, Mushroom, Spinach and Cheese Pasta is a sophisticated and healthier vegetarian version of mac ‘n cheese, using Fontina and Parmesan instead of Cheddar cheese.
-This Broccoli, Mushroom, Spinach and Cheese Past is super versatile, combining broccoli, sliced mushrooms, shallots, spinach and my favorite ingredients: Parmesan and Fontina cheeses, all deliciously baked with whole wheat… Read more »
+Mushroom, Spinach, and Broccoli Pasta This Broccoli, Mushroom, Spinach and Cheese Past is super versatile, combining broccoli, sliced mushrooms, shallots, spinach and my favorite ingredients: Parmesan and Fontina cheeses, all… Read more »

 Once a month I conduct a cooking demonstration at EVOO Marketplace, the leading purveyor of quality olive oils and aged balsamic vinegars in the Denver area.
 For my March demo at their downtown store, Stephanie Bohler (part of the Major family that owns and manages all three EVOO Marketplace stores) requested that I include a… Read more »